deroneriksson/python-wsi-preprocessing/docs/index.md

 The above code generates HTML filter and tile pages which simplify visual inspection of the image processing and the final tile results.

+Since the average number of pixels per whole-slide image is 7,670,709,629 and we have reduced the data to the top 50 1,024x1,024 pixel tiles, we have reduced the raw image data down by a factor of 146x while identifying tiles that have significant potential for further useful analysis.